-Shannon Miller remains the most decorated gymnast in American history.
-She is the only American to rank among the Top 10 All-Time gymnasts and is the only female athlete to be inducted into the US Olympic Hall of Fame – Twice!
-(Individual (2006) and Team (2008).
+Shannon Miller remains the most decorated Olympic gymnast in American history.
+She is the only female athlete to be inducted into the US Olympic Hall of Fame – Twice — Individual (2006) and Team (2008)!

 After retiring from Olympic competition, Miller received her undergraduate degrees in marketing and entrepreneurship from the University of Houston and her law degree from Boston College.
 She then moved from Olympic athlete to advocate for the health and wellness of women and children.